isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

 ### Azure Workflow

 Provisioning Azure Entra ID service account credentials for the Crossplane `ProviderConfig` is done using Azure Entra (previously Azure AD) for the Service Account) and a Kubernetes Secret using Kubernetes-Native `External Secrets Operator` (ESO `ClusterSecretStore` CR and ESO `ExternalSecret` CR) and `Azure Entra ID Federated Workload Identity`.
 Azure Entra ID natively provides OIDC federation.
+The Kubernetes Service Account (KSA) is directly associated with the Azure Identity.

 **The workflow is as follows.**